PRODUCT DESIGNER

 Key Insight

-This insight directly influenced the decision to remove icons from the navigation and prioritize simplified, text-driven hierarchy and improved visual structure.
+This insight directly influenced the decision to remove icons from the navigation and prioritize a simplified, text-driven hierarchy.

 Navigation Strategy & Information Architecture